A union in C++ is a data structure that allows storing different types of data in the same memory location.

 Size of a Union

-The size of a union is equal to the size of the largest member.
+The size of a union is equal to the size of its largest member.
 This is because the union reserves enough memory space to store the largest member, and all other members share the same memory location.

 union Data {